regulaforensics/DocumentReader-Android/README.md

 We have provided a simple application that demonstrates the ***API*** calls you can use to interact with the DocumentReader Library.
 [Just take me to the notes!](https://github.com/regulaforensics/DocumentReader-Android/wiki)

-If you have any questions, feel free to [contact us](mailto:support@regulaforensics.com).

 <img src="DocumentReaderDemo_default.png" width="250"> <img src="DocumentReaderDemo_process.png" width="250"> <img src="DocumentReaderDemo_result.png" width="250">

 #